Albuterol: 7 things you should know

 - Albuterol is a bronchodilator - this means it relaxes muscles in the airways, widening them and allowing more air to flow into the lungs.

-- Albuterol preferentially acts on beta2 receptors, which are the predominant receptors in the smooth muscle of the bronchi (the breathing tubes).
-It is thought to do this by increasing the concentration of an important cellular messenger (cyclic AMP), which relaxes smooth muscle and prevents the release of histamine and other mediators from mast cells.
+- Albuterol works preferentially on beta2 receptors, which are the predominant receptors in the smooth muscle of the bronchi (the breathing tubes).
+Activation of these receptors leads to the relaxation of the smooth muscle from the trachea to the end of the bronchial tree.
+Albuterol stimulates the production of an important cellular messenger called cyclic AMP, which relaxes smooth muscle and prevents the release of histamine and other mediators from mast cells within the airways.

-- Allows adults and children aged over the age of six (applies to tablets) or four (applies to inhalation) with asthma or other types of reversible airway disease to breathe easier (relieves bronchospasm).
+- Used to treat or prevent bronchospasm in adults and children over the age of 6 with asthma (reversible obstructive airway disease).
+This allows patients to breathe easier (relieves bronchospasm).

-- Available as an inhaler, a nebulizing solution and as a tablet.
+- Available as an inhaler, a nebulizing solution, an oral solution, and as conventional tablets and extended-release tablets.

 - Generic albuterol inhalers, nebulizing solutions, and tablets are available.